 7. How often should I send emails?

 Most likely, your efforts will be a little slow-going at first.
 Don’t let this discourage you.
 As with any marketing, consistency is key.
 Stick with it.
 Set up a plan on how often you plan to send emails and then carry it out.
-Customers will come to expect seeing you in their inbox regularly.
+Customers will come to expect to see you in their inboxes regularly.
 There is always a balance between too much and not enough.
 Be honest and upfront with your members about how often they can expect to receive your emails.
-If you’re going to be sending out weekly or daily specials, tell them that from the get go.
-For more information based emails, I usually recommend a consistent monthly mailing.
+If you’re going to be sending out weekly or daily specials, tell them that from the get-go.
+For more information-based emails, I usually recommend a consistent monthly mailing.

 8. How do I grow my list?